 Thomas Ruediger is a graduate of The US Army-Baylor University physical therapy program.
 His Doctor of Sciences degree is from Rocky Mountain University of Health Professions.

 Dr. Ruediger is a dual ABPTS board certified clinical specialist: Orthopaedic Clinical Specialist (OCS) and Electrophysiologic Clinical Specialist (ECS).
 He is also a Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association.
 His practice consists of both orthopaedic clinical care as well as performance enhancement in recreational and competitive athletes.
 He spent his first 8 years as a Physical Therapist in the US Army before moving to Fort Wayne after retiring from the Army.
 For the last 6 years he has been an Assistant Professor at the University of Michigan – Flint.
-He is currently acting in a consultant role as a visiting Assistant Professor but plans to return to Fort Wayne to join the faculty full-time in Fall 2014.
+He joined the DPT faculty full-time in Fall 2014.

 Althea Watson, PT, MS, NCS